skhayrulin/python_course/task_en.md

 N-th Fibonacci number.
 Parametr N should be function argument (recursive).

 6. Write function calulating N-th number of aripmetica progression, step of progression sould pass to function as argument (default value of for step should be 1)
-Напишите функцию, которая для заданного в аргументах списка, возвращает как результат перевернутый список

 7. Write function to reverese the list
 ```
 # list could be defined as